Translation Process

 • If the check box is cleared, the system displays only bound strings.
 For any bound string, you can get the context of the string: By using the Usage Details dialog box, you can view the list of forms on which you can find the string and quickly navigate to any form in the list.

-Note: In MYOB Advanced, the contents of a form may be content-related and may depend on system configuration and on selections on the form itself.
+Note: In MYOB Acumatica, the contents of a form may be content-related and may depend on system configuration and on selections on the form itself.
 If you don't see the string immediately, you can check the corresponding reference topic in help.

 Additionally, you can select a form in the Show Used in UI box in the Selection area of the form to view and translate only strings that are associated with the resources of the selected form.